T-3DGS: Removing Transient Objects for 3D Scene Reconstruction: Method

-Given the input images $\{I_n\}_{n=1}^N$, the goal is to optimize unsupervised \textit{TMP} through 3DGS reconstruction to identify transient distractors without explicit supervision as shown in Fig.~\ref{fig:pipeline}.
-The training process consists of two steps: (1) optimizing the 3DGS parameters while keeping the \textit{TMP} frozen, and (2) optimizing the \textit{TMP} while keeping the 3DGS parameters frozen.
-After each iteration, both models' weights are updated.
-The \textit{TMP} is trained to identify transient objects without explicit supervision, purely from the reconstruction objectives.
-Several recent works~\cite{dahmani2024swag, sabour2024spotlesssplats, kulhanek2024wildgaussians, gu2025egolifter, xu2024wild} follow a similar approach, which has demonstrated the effectiveness of such optimization for handling dynamic scenes.
+Given the input images $\{I_n\}_{n=1}^N$, the goal is to optimize the unsupervised reconstruction uncertainty predictor \emph{RUP} through 3DGS reconstruction to identify transient distractors without explicit supervision as shown in Fig.~\ref{fig:pipeline}.
+Following prior research~\cite{martin2021nerf, ren2024nerf, kulhanek2024wildgaussians} we employ uncertainty modeling techniques, with significant modifications. \emph{RUP} is trained to identify transient objects without explicit supervision, purely from the reconstruction objectives.
+Several recent works~\cite{dahmani2024swag, sabour2024spotlesssplats, kulhanek2024wildgaussians, gu2025egolifter, xu2024wild} follow a similar approach, demonstrating the effectiveness of this optimization in handling dynamic scenes.
+As in WildGaussians~\cite{kulhanek2024wildgaussians} (and, in contrast to NeRF counterparts~\cite{martin2021nerf, ren2024nerf}) every iteration we update both Gaussian Splatting and \emph{RUP} weights.
+Additionally, we detach masks when updating Gaussian Splatting and detach reconstructed images when updating \emph{RUP}.

-Following~\cite{kulhanek2024wildgaussians, sabour2024spotlesssplats}, we reformulate the transient detection problem as a semantic feature classification task rather than a direct pixel-level prediction.
-This approach leverages pre-trained foundation models to extract rich semantic features from images, enabling our system to make decisions based on high-level semantic understanding rather than solely relying on color information.
-This semantics-aware approach proves to be more robust in distinguishing between static and transient objects compared to traditional color-based methods.
-One of our main contributions is the unsupervised consistency loss in Eq.~\ref{eq:consist}.
+Following~\cite{kulhanek2024wildgaussians, sabour2024spotlesssplats}, we reformulate the transient detection problem as a semantic feature classification task.
+This approach leverages pre-trained foundation models to extract rich semantic features from images.
+By doing so, it enables our system to make decisions based on high-level semantic understanding, rather than relying solely on color information.
+This semantics-aware approach is more robust in distinguishing between static and transient objects than traditional color-based methods.